Goods Transport Agency (GTA) under GST

 - Any GTA transporting goods of the unregistered dealer (URD) is liable to pay GST if his turnover is Rs.
 3 lakhs.

-- In the case, the aggregator turnover is Rs.
-12 lakhs or is below Rs.
+- In the case that the aggregator turnover is Rs.
+12 lakhs or is below the Rs.
 20 lakhs threshold, then the GTA doesn’t require registration.

 - GTA is transporting goods of the registered dealer or any of the recipients of the reverse charge mechanism (RCM) whose turnover is Rs.
 19 lakhs, then the registered dealer or recipient of service under RCM is liable for paying GST.